Jordan Stevens: Barrow

 On 31 August 2021, Stevens joined League Two club Barrow on a free transfer.
 He signed a two-year contract with the club.

 On 3 March 2023, he departed the club after his contract was terminated by mutual consent.

 Yeovil Town

 After his departure from Barrow, Stevens signed for National League club Yeovil Town.
+At the end of the 2023–24 season, Stevens was released by Yeovil following the club's promotion from the National League South.

 Style of play

 He is known for his pace and his footwork.
-Stevens started his career as a central midfielder at Forest Green, before playing a short spell at right-back for Leeds' Under 23's before being converted into a winger under Marcelo Bielsa, with Bielsa proclaiming "He has all the skills needed to play in the attack, he has good quality and speed too.".
+Stevens started his career as a central midfielder at Forest Green, before playing a short spell at right-back for Leeds' under-23s before being converted into a winger under Marcelo Bielsa, with Bielsa proclaiming "He has all the skills needed to play in the attack, he has good quality and speed too.".

 Gambling

 On 2 August 2019, Stevens was charged with a breach in betting regulations relating to gambling on football matches.
 He was accused by the Football Association of allegedly placing 59 bets on matches during the 2018/19 season.
 Leeds United put out a statement stating that Stevens would 'accept the charge' and that 'the player fully understands he has made an error'.
 On 10 September 2019, Stevens was given a six-week ban from 'all' football by the FA, including playing, training and communication with the club and his teammates, with Leeds responding by saying 'We are hugely disappointed in the FA's choice of sanction'.